OpenSlides/openslides-backend/docs/actions/speaker.update.md

 `meeting_user_id` is only allowed to be given if `speaker/meeting_user_id` is currently `None` and `speaker/speech_state` is `interposed_question`, `intervention` or `intervention_answer`.

-If `speech_state` is changed from `intervention` or `intervention_answer` to any state the is not one of these two and the speaker has no `meeting_user_id`, it either needs to be set at the same time or there'll be an error.
+If `speech_state` is changed from `intervention` or `intervention_answer` to any state that is not one of these two and the speaker has no `meeting_user_id`, it either needs to be set at the same time or there'll be an error.

 `structure_level_id` is only allowed if the speaker is still waiting, i.e., `begin_time` is `None`.
 It is translated to a `structure_level_list_of_speakers_id` analogously to [speaker.create](speaker.create.md).